githedgehog/docs/docs/vlab/running.md

 ## Initialize VLAB

-First, initialize Fabricator  by running `hhfab init --dev`.
+First, initialize Fabricator  by running `hhfab init --dev`.This command create the `fab.yaml` file, which is the main configuration file for the fabric.
 This command supports several customization options that are listed in the output of `hhfab init --help`.

 ```console
 ubuntu@docs:~$ hhfab init --dev